xcherryio/apis/README.md

 ## Build
-Just run `make` to refresh the generated code.
+Just run `make` to re-generate the API code based on the OpenAPI schema.